PHONE FREE SCHOOLS MOVEMENT

 Icon

-Teachers stop policing devices, getting back time and energy for engaged teaching.
+Teachers stop policing devices and get back time and energy for teaching and engaging students.

 Icon

-Keeping phones away gives students a safe space to solve problems and build confidence without constant parent contact.
+This gives students a safe space to solve problems & build confidence without constant parent contact.

 Icon